 Internal training and graduate programmes

-If your company has an internal training programme which could be online do take the time to have a look at the options.
+If your company has an internal training programme which could online do take the time to have a look at the options.
 There should be some training that relates to you directly, will improve your skills or will help you learn more about the business.
 Does your organisation have a graduate programme?
 If it does then ask to attend their initial training sessions on the industry.
 I did this when I first started working in insurance.
 There was so much jargon and codes of conduct, especially when working with Lloyd’s of London that I asked to attend an ‘Introduction to Insurance’ course which was in-house and specifically for the new graduates.
-I was the only EA on the course but it was so helpful and didn’t cost my company a penny.
+I was the only EA on the course, but it was so helpful and didn’t cost my company a penny.

 Exhibition and trade shows

 There are quite a few exhibitions and trade shows throughout the year that you can attend for free such as The Office* Show, The ExecSec Summit or The Office Management and PA show.
-You can meet with potential suppliers but also attend free training sessions.
+You can meet with potential suppliers but also participate in free training sessions.
 There are also trade shows abroad that will pay for your flights and accommodation if you can qualify for their hosted buyer schemes.
-EIBTM Barcelona is coming up in November and there are still hosted buyer places available.
-Other than you being out of the office for a day or two your company really doesn’t have much to lose.
+EIBTM Barcelona is coming up in November, and there are still hosted buyer places available.
+Other than you being out of the office for a day or two your company doesn’t have much to lose.

-There are PA networking groups springing up all over the place these days, which is absolutely brilliant!
+There are PA networking groups springing up all over the place these days, which is brilliant!
 Executive Secretary Magazine has a good up to date list on their website.
-If there is a networking group in your area I would highly recommend you join and go along to their events, most of which are outside of working hours.
+If there is a networking group in your area, I would highly recommend you join and go along to their events, most of which are outside of working hours.